ZeekInteractive/.github/profile/readme.md

 - Great work life balance
 - Maternity / paternity leave

 Sounds like something you'd like to be a part of?
-Why not (get in touch)[https://zeek.com/careers]?
+Why not [get in touch](https://zeek.com/careers)?